 17. If the test worked successfully, then click the tab labeled Submission Rules.

 18. Set the Submission Rules for this form.
 These settings stipulate how the users who submit the form are turned into Contacts in your CRM.
-You will want to set the Type, the Status, and designate which user on your account the Contact will be Assigned to.
+You will want to set the Type, the Status, and designate which user on your account the Contact will be Assigned to, if any.
 You can also add "tags" to Contacts who fill out this form, as well as add additional Duplicate Submission rules and settings.

 19. Click Submit when finished.